serverless/serverless/docs/providers/aws/events/activemq.md

 # MQ

-An Apache MQ message broker can be used as an event source for AWS Lambda.
+An Active MQ message broker can be used as an event source for AWS Lambda.

 ## Simple event definition

-In the following example, we specify that the `compute` function should be triggered whenever there are new messages available to consume from defined MQ `queue`.
+In the following example, we specify that the `compute` function should be triggered whenever there are new messages available to consume from defined ActiveMQ `queue`.

-In order to configure `mq` event, you have to provide three required properties:
+In order to configure `activemq` event, you have to provide three required properties:

 - `basicAuthArn`, which is a [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) ARN for credentials required to do basic auth to allow Lambda to connect to your message broker
 - `queue` to consume messages from.